mvuthegoat/ReinforcementLearning_for_Poker/README.md

 # ReinforcementLearning_for_Poker
-Find the Game Theory Optimal (GTO) strategy for a Kuhn poker game
+Find the Game Theory Optimal (GTO) strategy for a Kuhn poker game using C++

 ## Kuhn Poker rules:
 Kuhn Poker is a simple 3-card poker game by Harold E. Kuhn [8].